Second Democratic debate could come down to Biden vs. Sanders

 Sanders, a Vermont lawmaker, has been running second to Biden in most polls.
 But he has seen his support erode over the past several weeks and will be looking to reignite his campaign, perhaps by targeting Biden.

-Neither Biden nor Sanders was mentioned in a surprisingly heated first debate on Wednesday night, when 10 Democratic contenders clashed over healthcare and border policy but agreed there was a desperate need to remove Trump from the White House.
+In a surprisingly heated first debate on Wednesday night, when 10 Democratic contenders clashed over healthcare and border policy but agreed there was a desperate need to remove Trump from the White House, Sanders was only briefly mentioned and Biden was not named at all.

-The two top contenders will share the stage with eight other Democrats, including two other top-tier candidates who both face challenges, Pete Buttigieg, the mayor of South Bend, Indiana, and U.S. Senator Kamala Harris of California.
+The two top contenders will share the stage with eight other Democrats, including two other top-tier candidates: Pete Buttigieg, the mayor of South Bend, Indiana, and U.S. Senator Kamala Harris of California.

 The debate will also include U.S. Senators Michael Bennet and Kirsten Gillibrand, former Colorado Governor John Hickenlooper, U.S. Representative Eric Swalwell, self-help guru Marianne Williamson and entrepreneur Andrew Yang.
 All six are polling nationally around 1% or less.

 But the exchanges between Biden and Sanders, who will stand next to each other onstage, could steal the limelight.
-On the trail, Sanders has been unsparing in his criticism of Biden, who served nearly four decades in the Senate from Delaware and two terms as Barack Obama’s vice president.
+On the trail, Sanders has heaped criticism on Biden, who served nearly four decades in the Senate from Delaware and two terms as Barack Obama’s vice president.

 An avowed “Democratic socialist,” Sanders has bashed the more moderate Biden over his record on trade, climate change, healthcare and, most recently, Biden’s remarks about working with segregationists during his early days in the Senate.

-Democracy for America, a progressive advocacy group that endorsed Sanders in his 2016 presidential run, said in a pre-debate memo that Thursday’s debate offered Sanders a chance to prove “he’s the progressive best suited to not just beat Donald Trump, but also the rest of the Democratic field - including Joe Biden.”
+Democracy for America, a progressive advocacy group that endorsed Sanders in 2016, issued a memo saying Thursday’s debate offered him a chance to prove “he’s the progressive best suited to not just beat Donald Trump, but also the rest of the Democratic field - including Joe Biden.”

 But Sanders has not always played to type.
 He was notably reluctant to attack Hillary Clinton during their first debate in the 2016 Democratic presidential nominating fight.